fwaris/FsOpenAI/readme.md

             + evaluation is time bound with limited concurrent evaluations
             + generated code size limit
         + note: code evaluator requires dockerized deployment
+    - Configuration Changes
+        + **Important Note:** *appsettings.json* files are excluded from the repo as they may contain proprietary data.
+Instead **appsettings.json.template** files have been introduced that contain example configuration settings.
+They may be copied to create local appsettings.json files to make the settings effective.
+        + platform-specific path separator ('/' & '\\') handling added
+        + the *service settings json* file path specified in *appsettings.json* is now expected to be relative to *HOME* directory, e.g. %USERPROFILE% for Windows and %HOME% for MacOs.
     - Other
-        + exception handling improvements to safegaurd against leaking internal details
+        + exception handling improvements to safeguard against leaking internal details
         + code refactor: some large modules refactored into smaller, more coherent modules (among others refactorings)
-        + lowercase names for some files (namely *appsettings.json*) to support crossplatform development/deployment (windows, macos & linux)
+        + lowercase names for some files (namely *appsettings.json*) to support cross platform development/deployment (windows, macos & linux)
-        + Git now ignores any *appsettings.json* files in the source tree because these files may contain proprietary data.
-Instead "appsettings.json.template" files have been introduced that contain example configuration settings.
-These can used to create local appsettings.json to run the application.
-        + platform-specific path seperator ('/' & '\\') handling
-        + the *service settings json* file path specified in *appsettings.json* is now expected to be relative to *HOME* directory, e.g. %USERPROFILE% for Windows and %HOME% for MacOs.

 ### External Resources
 #### [Write up](https://www.linkedin.com/posts/activity-7096903519516983297-56Yg?utm_source=share&utm_medium=member_desktop)